 - Fun Dining – Orlando certainly isn’t short of its themed restaurants; head to B-Line Diner to choose your own backdrop, with breakfasts starting at $10.
-You can also step in T-REX in Disney Springs for around $20 or pay a little more for lunch in one of the many themed restaurants within the parks themselves – The Leaky Cauldron is a firm favourite of mine.
+You can also step into T-REX in Disney Springs for around $20 or pay a little more for lunch in one of the many themed restaurants within the parks themselves – The Leaky Cauldron is a firm favorite of mine.

-- Pricey but worth it – The Bull & Bear Steakhouse at Waldorf Astoria offers delicious food from around $30 or check out the Ethos Vegan Kitchen for Vegan options under $10.
+- Pricey but worth it – The Bull & Bear Steakhouse at Waldorf Astoria offers delicious food for around $30 or check out the Ethos Vegan Kitchen for Vegan options under $10.

 - Dessert lovers – There is always a place for dessert on my budget plans.
 The Chocolate Emporium at Universal is amazing but a little expensive with Sundaes starting at $10+.
 For fruity pops, head to The Pop Parlour at $3.50 a pop or for as little as $2, head to P is for the Pie Bake Shop for AMAZING pies.

 Orlando isn’t a walkable place to stay.
-To be honest, if you are staying for more than a handful of days, the best advise I can give you is to rent a car.
+To be honest, if you are staying for more than a handful of days, the best advice I can give you is to rent a car.